artmg/lubuild/help/use/markdown.md

 	* focussed on integration with OwnCloud
 	* project active for a couple of years with many commits in past year (to Aug 2017)
 	* single developer
-	* author has PPA for Ubuntu (and Arm builds fro Pi)
+	* author has PPA for Ubuntu (and Arm builds for Pi)
 		* ppa:pbek/qownnotes
 	* based on author's own Qt Widget qmarkdowntextedit
 * CuteMarkEd